desihub/desiutil/doc/desiInstall.rst

 Module Infrastructure
 ---------------------

-desiInstall sets up the Modules infrastructure by running code in :mod:`desiutil.modules` that is *based on* the Python init file supplied by the Modules infrastructure, but updated to be both Python 2 and Python 3 compatible.
+:command:`desiInstall` sets up the Modules infrastructure by running code in :mod:`desiutil.modules` that is *based on* the Python init file supplied by the Modules infrastructure, but updated to be both Python 2 and Python 3 compatible.

 Find Module File
 ----------------

-desiInstall will search for a module file in ``$WORKING_DIR/etc``.
-If that module file is not found, desiInstall will use the file that comes with desiutil_ (*i.e.*, this product's own module file).
+:command:`desiInstall` will search for a module file in ``$WORKING_DIR/etc``.
+If that module file is not found, :command:`desiInstall` will use the file that comes with desiutil_ (*i.e.*, this product's own module file).

 Load Dependencies
 -----------------

-desiInstall will scan the module file identified in the previous stage, and will module load any dependencies found in the file.
+:command:`desiInstall` will scan the module file identified in the previous stage, and will module load any dependencies found in the file.

 Configure Module File
 ---------------------

-desiInstall will scan :envvar:`WORKING_DIR` to determine the details that need to be added to the module file.
+:command:`desiInstall` will scan :envvar:`WORKING_DIR` to determine the details that need to be added to the module file.
 The final module file will then be written into the DESI module directory at NERSC.
 If ``--default`` is specified on the command line, an appropriate .version file will be created.